Old vs new tax regime 2026-27 — which saves more at your salary

 If you earn below ₹15L and don't have a home loan: new regime.
 Zero admin, zero deduction tracking, zero tax up to ₹12.75L.

 If you earn above ₹15L with a home loan or very high HRA: run the old regime numbers.
-The savings might justify the paperwork.
+The savings may justify the paperwork.

-For everyone else: the new regime is almost always better than people expect, because the 2025 budget changed the slabs significantly.
-The old comparison advice (new regime only for incomes above ₹7L with few deductions) no longer applies.
+For everyone else: the new regime beats expectations because the 2025 budget changed the slabs significantly.
+The old advice (new regime only for incomes above ₹7L with few deductions) no longer applies.

 Tax figures for Tax Year 2026-27.
 Assumes salaried income only, no surcharge (income below ₹50L).
 HRA varies by city, basic salary, and rent amount.
-Consult a CA for your situation.
+Worked examples are illustrative — consult a CA for your situation.